 Quiver

-belongs to the arrows V 1170.
-Cultural attribution in the inv. book: "Kaffern".
+belongs to arrows V 1170, cultural attribution in the inv. book: "Kaffirs".
 Addition in pencil in the inv. book: "Herero"

 This content was machine-translated